Saiganeshvarma/blog-management/README.md

 ### Blog Management
 - **Create, Edit, and Delete Blogs**: Users can create new blogs, edit existing ones, and delete blogs they no longer need.
+A "Show More" and "Show Less" option on the blog view page

 - **Blog Preview**: Users can preview their blogs before publishing to ensure the content looks as intended.
 - **Rich Text Editor**: The application provides a rich text editor for blog creation, supporting:
   - Bold